Gandhi Krishi Vigyana Kendra: Campus

 The campus comprises 412 acres of land.
 The campus was declared as a biodiversity heritage site in 2010 by the Karnataka Biodiveristy Board.
 The university has engaged in development of various agro and biotech research plots, as well as nurturing its landscape to support a diverse range of flora and fauna.
 Its campus is said to be known for its efforts towards environmental sustainability, being considered as one of the greenest areas in Bengaluru.
 In addition to its research endeavors, the university has facilitated the collection of a wide array of germplasms and has established a botanical garden boasting nearly 600 species of important plants.
 Furthermore, the university has implemented herbal gardens and conducted research on agriculturally significant microbes, among other initiatives.
 In 2023, About 1000 eucalyptus trees were axed as it was decided to replace them with 10,000 native species of trees.
 Victoria amazonica is also present in the campus and is grown to distribute to various other institutions among the country.
 GPS-enabled smart bicycles for students and staff of the University are available in the campus.

 Fauna Biodiversity

-The campus has about 13 species of mammals, ten species of reptiles, 165 species of birds and over 500 species of plants according to an survey. eBird lists around 171 species of birds seen in the campus.
+The campus has about 13 species of mammals, ten species of reptiles, 165 species of birds and over 500 species of plants according to a survey. eBird lists around 171 species of birds seen in the campus.

 Swinhoe's minivet from the gardens of the campus.

 Indian Peacock on top of a flowerbush within the campus.

 Indian Grey Hornbill from the campus.